heymanator/sub1x/README.md

 ```

 ## I also recommend disabling root logins for ssh for security.
-Note: ONLY do this if you followed my advice above and creted a regular user.
+Note: ONLY do this if you followed my advice above and created a regular user.
 ```
 sudo sed -i  "s/.*PermitRootLogin yes/PermitRootLogin no/g" /etc/ssh/sshd_config
 sudo service sshd restart